 July 14 - Rupert Murdoch eventually accepts request by parliament to answer questions on July 19 over the alleged crimes.
 His son James Murdoch says he will appear.
 Brooks agrees to appear, says police inquiry may restrict what she can say.

 -- The FBI says it will investigate allegations News Corp hacked into phone records of victims of September 11 attacks.

 -- Rupert Murdoch tells the Wall Street Journal, part of his empire, that News Corp handled the crisis "extremely well in every way possible," making only "minor mistakes."
 Says his son James acted "as fast as he could, the moment he could."

-July 15 - Brooks, former News of the World editor, resigns as chief executive of News International.
+July 15 - Brooks, former News of the World editor, resigns as chief executive of News International - she had become CEO in June 2009.
 Tom Mockridge, CEO of the company's Italian pay TV arm Sky Italia, will replace her.

--- Les Hinton, who told parliament in 2009 that any problem with hacking was limited to one case, resigns as chief executive of Murdoch's Dow Jones & Co., publisher of the WSJ.
+-- Les Hinton, who told parliament in 2009 that any problem with hacking was limited to one case, resigns as chief executive of Murdoch's Dow Jones & Co., which publishes the Wall Street Journal.